 The month of January is an excellent time to visit Disneyland if you don't like big crowds (as long as you avoid New Year's Day).
-You can even still enjoy the holiday decorations and entertainment through the first week or two of the month.
+If you go through the first week or two of the month, you enjoy the holiday decorations and entertainment.

-To decide if January is when you want to visit, read what's below and weigh the pros and cons of visiting Disneyland in winter.
+To decide whether January is when you want to visit, read what's below, and also weigh the pros and cons of visiting Disneyland in winter.

 January 1 is one of the few days a year when Disneyland can get so crowded that it reaches capacity.
-When that happens, they have to obey the fire codes and can't let any more people in, whether they have a ticket or not.
+When that happens, they have to obey the city fire code and can't let any more people in, whether they have a ticket or not.

 After the first week of January, school holidays end.
 In general, the rest of the month is relatively uncrowded.
-For day-by-day crowd predictions, use this crowd forecast calendar.
-Martin Luther King Jr. Day (third Monday of January) may bring slightly larger crowds.
+For day-by-day crowd predictions, use the crowd forecast calendar at isitpacked.com.
+Martin Luther King, Jr. Day (third Monday of January) may draw slightly more visitors.

 The averages below can help you get a rough idea of Disneyland's January weather.
 But beware: California weather is unpredictable.
 No matter what the averages say, the worst rain all winter could fall on your Disneyland day, or it could be so warm you'll wish you packed your shorts.

-January can be one of Anaheim's rainiest months.
+January can be one of Anaheim's rainiest months in general.
 During a winter storm, rainfall can be best described as a downpour.
 Disneyland never closes because of it, but rides with outdoor tracks may close when it's raining.
+Others may close when it's windy.

 Disneyland's hours are generally shorter when the days are shorter.
 That changes for the holidays, and the parks will be open longer through the first weekend of the month.
 After that, here's the regular schedule in January.